 In the fourth quarter of 2022, we submitted an IND amendment to the FDA to add two new TCRs to our clinical trial targeting frequent mutations and HLAs, with the potential to double the addressable market of our TCR-T Library Phase 1/2 Trial.
-In over 700 patients screened at MD Anderson Cancer Center with gastrointestinal or lung tumors, we have improved our match rate from 5% ot over 10%, including roughly one in five patients matching two TCRs in the current library.
-The addition of these new TCRs highlights our strategy to add both more HLAs to existing mutations (KRAS-G12V and HLA-DRB107:01) and new mutations within our targeted gene families (TP53-R273C and HLA-DPB104:02).
-In 2023, we expect to further expand our library with exclusively owned TCRs targeting recurrent hotspot mutations in KRAS, TP53 and EGFR to 15 TCRs.
-We continue to actively enroll patients in our TCR-T Library Phase 1/2 Trial targeting KRAS, TP53 and EGFR hotspot mutations.
-We expect to enroll multiple patients in the first half of 2023.
+In over 700 patients screened at MD Anderson Cancer Center with gastrointestinal or lung tumors, we improved our match rate from 5% to over 10%, including roughly one in five patients matching two TCRs in the library.
+The addition of these new TCRs highlighted our strategy to add both more HLAs to existing mutations (KRAS-G12V and HLA-DRB107:01) and new mutations within our targeted gene families (TP53-R273C and HLA-DPB104:02).
 The IND amendment also combined our treatment and screening protocols, streamlining enrollment and potentially making it easier for both patients and physicians.
 The amended IND also eliminated the requirement for retesting of the tumor mutation if six months had passed between screening and treatment.
-We anticipate providing an interim clinical data update in 2023 as we work toward advancing the TCR-T Library Phase 1/2 Trial into Phase 2 and we expect to be Phase 2 ready by the end of 2023.